Retirement – Where Do Annuity Fit In

 If you belong to the second group of people who will take up the offer of guaranteed water, you can get started by using this “Guide To Lifetime Income Annuity Plans In Singapore” which contains a list of 10 annuity plans that provides for a guaranteed lifetime income or at least till age 100 (with a return of capital).

 (NOTE: Get our Guide to Lifetime Income Annuity Plans in Singapore to help you select a suitable annuity plan for your retirement.
-Get your guide Here)
+Get your guide Here [updated May 2020])

 Let me end with a question.
 Do you know why are annuity products manufactured by insurance companies?
 The reason is that at its core, an annuity is an insurance product used to manage risk.
 The difference between annuity and life insurance is that while life insurance is used to manage the risk of dying too soon, annuity is used to manage the risk of living too long.